 Step 1: Register as a user

-Users can access the MHODS website at http://mhods.oregon.gov.
-Users will need to provide a user name, password, and contact information to establish an online account in MHODS.
-After registering as a user, only the user name and password are required to access the system.
+Users will need to provide a username, password, and contact information to establish an online account on the MHODS website.
+After registering as a user, only the username and password are required to access the system.

 Step 2: Upload applications

 Users will need to complete the required fields and upload forms and documents to submit an application electronically in MHODS.
 The required documents will vary depending on the type of transaction.

 Download our helpful Manufactured Home Ownership Document Transaction Guide which includes embedded links to required website forms.

 Step 3: Pay required fees

 When submitting applications electronically in MHODS, all fees must be paid by credit card.
 Please allow at least two weeks for the application to be processed prior to inquiring about its status.

 Step 4: Receive new or amended ownership document

 After the transaction is processed, you will receive new or updated ownership documents in the U.S. mail.